kartoza/crowdpinion/README.md

 ## Key features

-* An clean, easy to use API for discovering courses, institutions etc. from educational facilities in South Africa
+* An clean, easy to use app to ask questions and get immediate answer from participants
-* A backend administration system for educational institutions to maintain their own data

 ## Project activity